We have all felt it at some point in our lives…

 The problem, though, is that we cannot undo these evolutionary mechanisms.

 We can, however, learn certain techniques to mitigate these physical symptoms and bring our anxiety and depression down a notch.
+In fact, a whole new kind of yoga called Trauma-Informed Yoga is meant to help with this in victims of trauma.
 This is where yogic practices can prove to be incredibly helpful in regulating our stress response.

 10 Yogic Practices to Reduce Anxiety, Panic, and Depression